stanleyn/Comp790-166-Comp-Bio/README.md

 # Schedule

 Note that this is preliminary.
 Some topics may take (on average) 1 day longer than planned.
+I reserve the right to correct typos in the slides up to 1hr before our class meeting.

 | Date | Topic | Reading | Notes | Code |
 |------|-------|---------|-------|------|